bernhardAxonIvy/doc/source/engine-guide/tool-reference/setup-wizard.rst

 the info page with a link to the :ref:`setup-wizard`.
 E.g. http://myServer:myPort/system/faces/view/engine-cockpit/setup.xhtml

-If you are not able to start the |ivy-engine| anymore, you can remove the installed license file from the :file:`configuration` directory.
-The
-|ivy-engine| should now start up in :ref:`demo-mode`.
+If you are not able to start the Axon Ivy Engine anymore, you can remove the installed license file from the :file:`configuration` directory.
+The Axon Ivy Engine should now start up in :ref:`demo-mode`.

 .. note::
     For the usage of this tool, you will need an administrator user account.